-- 12. The overall aim in divorce financial remedy cases is to achieve fairness between the parties.
+- 13. The overall aim in divorce financial remedy cases is to achieve fairness between the parties.
 This applies to pensions as much as to other assets and income.
 But pensions are difficult to value and difficult to divide, and the assistance of a PODE may be needed whether the case is contested or not.
-It will often be fair to aim to provide the parties with similar incomes in retirement, but equality may not be the fair result depending on needs, contributions, health, ages, the length of the marriage, or, in non-needs cases, the non-matrimonial nature of the asset. - There are cases where it may be appropriate to share pensions according to their CE and without the assistance of a PODE.
-These might include where all pensions are Defined Contribution with no guarantees and the parties are of a similar age; both parties are under 40 and neither is in the uniformed services nor has a significant Defined Benefit scheme; where the governing principle is sharing not needs and pensions are modest in the context of other assets; where combined pension assets by CE are below £100,000; or where the only pension is a non-uniformed service public sector scheme offering internal transfer only and the remedy is pension sharing (rather than offsetting), there are no special complicating features, and there is no significant age difference between the parties. - 14.
+It will often be fair to aim to provide the parties with similar incomes in retirement, but equality may not be the fair result depending on needs, contributions, health, ages, the length of the marriage, or, in non-needs cases, the non-matrimonial nature of the asset. - 14.
+There are cases where it may be appropriate to share pensions according to their CE and without the assistance of a PODE.
+These might include where all pensions are Defined Contribution with no guarantees and the parties are of a similar age; both parties are under 40 and neither is in the uniformed services nor has a significant Defined Benefit scheme: where the governing principle is sharing not needs-based and pensions are modest in the context of other assets; where combined pension assets by CE are below £100,000; or where the only pension is a non-uniformed service public sector scheme offering internal transfer only and the remedy is pension sharing (rather than offsetting), there are no special complicating features, and there is no significant age difference between the parties. - 15.
 However even with these examples there may be complicating features that may necessitate PODE input.
-These include where guidance is needed as to the level of income likely to be generated by a pension share; where there is a uniformed-service public sector scheme; where the pension assets are likely to exceed the Lifetime Allowance after or as a consequence of a Pension Sharing Order; where there are implicit guarantees for example

-Retirement Annuity Contracts or Section 32 Buy-Out policies; where there are older occupational pension schemes with high tax-free allowances; where there is a significant disparity in State Pension entitlement (e.g. £20+ a week); where there is a choice of schemes to be transferred; where combined Defined Benefit pension CEs exceed £100,000; where there are public sector pensions and the parties are considering offsetting, there are complicating features, there is a significant age difference between the parties, or a uniformed service pension is involved; or where one of the parties has a serious medical condition.
+These include where guidance is needed as to the level of income likely to be generated by a pension share; where there is a uniformed-service public sector scheme; where there are implicit guarantees, e.g. Retirement Annuity Contracts or Section 32 Buy-Out policies; where there are older occupational pension schemes with high tax-free allowances; where there is a significant disparity in State Pension entitlement (e.g. £20+ a week); where there is a choice of schemes to be transferred; where combined Defined Benefit pension CEs exceed £100,000; where there are public sector pensions and the parties are considering offsetting, there are complicating features, there is a significant age difference between the parties, or a uniformed service pension is involved; or where one of the parties has a serious medical condition.

-- 15. Where pensions need to be expertly valued, valuations may be undertaken according to potential income value, whether the outcome is determined by sharing or needs principles.
+- 16. Where pensions need to be expertly valued, valuations may be undertaken according to potential income value, whether the outcome is determined by sharing or needs-based principles.
 It is usual for reports to contain an equalisation of income analysis, which will pick up the quirks of the pension and is usually consistent between experts.
 There may be cases where the parties or court requests a capital valuation, notably in offsetting cases.
 There is more scope for variation between experts in these cases.
-In either case, it is important for all pensions in the same case to be valued on a consistent basis. - 16.
-In some cases, an equal division is not appropriate for example in a short marriage with no children.
+In either case, it is important for all pensions in the same case to be valued on a consistent basis. - 17.
+In some cases, an equal division is not appropriate, e.g. in a short marriage with no children.
 Where the parties have worked throughout the marriage and each have their own pensions, no adjustment may be needed.
-On the other hand, an unequal adjustment might be appropriate in favour of a primary carer whose earning and pension accumulation capacity has been significantly impacted by looking after children. - 17.
+Further, an unequal adjustment might be appropriate in favour of a primary carer whose earning and pension accumulation capacity has been significantly impacted by looking after children. - 18.
 A number of issues arise when considering the correct calculation approach whether for equalisation of incomes or equalisation of capital.
 The difficult issue is usually to consider how the pension asset can realistically meet financial needs in the future.